AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 ### Android Analytics 2.0.1

-* Made extension compatible with Kotlin 1.4.
+* Made the extension compatible with Kotlin 1.4.
 * Analytics shared state is made available on boot-up if there are any previously stored identifiers.
 * Shared state is only updated when an identifier is set and not on get requests.

 ### Android Campaign Standard 2.0.2

-* Made extension compatible with Kotlin 1.4.
+* Made the extension compatible with Kotlin 1.4.

 ## February 13, 2023